St. Petersburg Workmen's Petition to the Tsar: Historical significance of the petition

 The events of January 9, 1905 marked the beginning of the First Russian Revolution.
 And nine months later, on October 17, 1905, Tsar Nicholas II signed the Manifesto granting political freedoms to the people of Russia.
-The October Manifesto fulfilled the basic demands of the January 9 Petition.
+The October Manifesto was in line with many of the basic demands of the January 9 Petition.
 The Manifesto granted the people inviolability of the person, freedom of conscience, freedom of speech, freedom of assembly, and freedom of association.
 The Manifesto established the representation of the people in the form of the State Duma and granted suffrage to all classes.
 It recognized the right of the people's deputies to approve laws and supervise the legality of the authorities.
 Contemporaries noted the connection between the events of January 9 and the Manifesto of October 17.
 The journalist N. Simbirsky wrote on the anniversary of "Bloody Sunday": "The workers on that day went to extract freedom for the Russian people with their breasts...
 And they extracted it by paving the streets of St. Petersburg with the corpses of their best fighters..."
 The columnist of the newspaper "Slovo" noted: "Not death carried these masses, not destruction prepared these heroes — they carried a petition for freedom, the very freedom that is now only gradually being realized".
 And the main author of the petition, Georgy Gapon, in an open letter to the citizens, reminded them that the workers, the heroes of January 9, "with their blood have paved a wide road to freedom for you, the Russian citizens".

 Contemporaries noted the historical uniqueness of the petition of January 9, 1905.
 On the one hand, it was in the spirit of a loyal request to the monarch.
 On the other hand, it contained revolutionary demands, the fulfillment of which meant a complete transformation of the social and political order of the state.
 The petition became a historical milestone between the two epochs[65].
 It was the last petition in Russian history and at the same time the first revolutionary program brought to the square by hundreds of thousands of people.
 The Bolshevik D. F. Sverchkov, comparing the petition with the program of the Social-Democratic Party, wrote: